ManjunathV007/notification-preferences-backend/README.md

 1. If group preference exists and enabled is false -> allowed false
 2. Else if topic preference exists and channels[channel] === true -> allowed true
 3. Else -> allowed false

-Note: The assignment requires default blocked for topic/channel when not set.
-We follow that behavior.